 println!("x + y = {}", x + y);

-Because Kilometers and i32, are the same type, we can add values of both types, and we can also pass Kilometers values to functions that take i32 parameters.
-With this method, though, we don’t get the type checking benefits that we get from the newtype pattern discussed in the previous section.
+Because Kilometers and i32 are the same type, we can add values of both types and we can pass Kilometers values to functions that take i32 parameters.
+However, using this method, we don’t get the type checking benefits that we get from the newtype pattern discussed earlier.

 The main use case for type synonyms is to reduce repetition.
-For example, we may have a lengthy type like this:
+For example, we might have a lengthy type like this:

 Box<Fn() + Send + 'static>

-Writing this out in function signatures and as type annotations all over the place can be tiresome and error-prone.
+Writing this lengthy type in function signatures and as type annotations all over the code can be tiresome and error prone.
 Imagine having a project full of code like that in Listing 19-32:

 let f: Box<Fn() + Send + 'static> = Box::new(|| println!("hi"));